 Through workouts that involved pool work, EMS stimulation, and weights, Felton Bessozi was able to help Moses achieve an expedited complete recovery.

-EMS Expedites Recovery
+EMS for Faster Injury Recovery

 Ongoing use of EMS prevents your muscles from becoming sore and stiff.
 This is especially beneficial for frequent travelers.
 The resulting supple muscles will promote more relaxed sleep.
 And better sleep provides your body more opportunity to recover.